 - Inside diameter of flow port in inches (d): Exit port’s inside diameter.

-- Friction Coefficient (ƒ): Since hydrant nozzles typically don’t produce perfect discharge columns, this field serves as a correction factor used to compensate for errant pitot readings.
+- Friction Coefficient (c): Since hydrant nozzles typically don’t produce perfect discharge columns, this field serves as a correction factor used to compensate for errant pitot readings.
 Hydrant manufacturers should be able to provide coefficients for their products.
-For hydrants where the coefficient is unknown, use .95 or .9, depending upon how uniform the discharge stream looks when the hydrant is opened.
+Standard coefficients 0.9, 0.8, 0.7 can be selected.
 If a flow tube or “stream straightener” is used on the hydrant, the coefficient would be 1.

-- Pitot Pressure ℗: Reading taken by a pitot gauge inserted into the flowing outlet, at a distance away from the lip of the outlet of about half the nozzle’s diameter.
+- Pitot Pressure (p): Reading taken by a pitot gauge inserted into the flowing outlet, at a distance away from the lip of the outlet of about half the nozzle’s diameter.

 - Flow (Calculated) (Q): Calculation based off inside diameter, pitot pressure and friction coefficient.
 Units are in gallons per minute.
 The calculation is based off the following equation: